entigolabs/entigo-infralib-agent/README.md

 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
 * provider - provider values to add for all terraform steps
   * inputs - variables for provider tf file
-  * aws - aws provider default and ignore tags to add
+  * aws - aws provider default, ignore tags and endpoints to add
   * kubernetes - kubernetes provider ignore annotations and labels to add
 * steps - list of steps to execute
   * name - name of the step